Polymarket/ctf-exchange/docs/mixins/Assets.md

 ## `constructor`

 Initializes the contract, setting the collateral token address and ctf token address state variables.
-Also approves the ctf contract to spend usdc on the contract's behalf.
+Also approves the ctf contract to spend USDC on the contract's behalf.

 Parameters: